margotbohlin/comp423-course-notes/docs/tutorials/go-setup.md

 To create your first "hello world"-like Go project, follow the steps below!

-1. Run the following command to initialize a new Go module:
+1. Run the following command in your terminal to initialize a new Go module:

 `go mod init hello_comp423`